-Also, since I am in the business, I follow a group of over 15k RV business owners.
+I now follow a group of over 15k RV owners.
 So yeah, I know a few things that could go wrong and how to avoid any problems.
 For a smooth and memorable vacation follow these expert tips for first-time RV renters.

 Motorhomes, travel trailers, fifth wheels, R-pods, campervans ….
 Oh my!
 Beyond the basic class C motorhome, you can rent so many different types of RVs.
 The first thing to know is if you want to rent a drivable RV, like a motorhome or campervan.
 The other way is to rent a towable RV, like a travel trailer that you can tow with your own vehicle.
 Beyond that the basic types of RVs to rent are:

 - Class C – the classic cabover motorhome that you see on the road.
 This is a drivable unit and varies in length from 20 feet to 35 feet

 - Class A – The bus motorhome with a flat front and luxury accommodations.
 Generally these seats and sleep from 4-6 people

 - Campervan or Class B – The popular campervan is built on a van chassis and is short and easy to drive.
 You can generally take 1 to 4 passengers.

 - Travel trailer- a towable RV that hitches to the back of your truck or SUV.
 You will ride inside your vehicle and sleep 4-10 people in the trailer